gvcgo/vmrdocs/src/content/docs/starts/concepts.md

 ## Reverse Proxy

-For reverse proxy, we refers to **"https://proxy.vmr.us.kg/proxy/"**, which is used to speedup the downloading of SDKs.
+For reverse proxy, we refers to **"https://proxy.vmr.us.kg/proxy/"**, which is used to speedup the downloads for SDKs.

 ## Lock the SDK version for a project.